Nouran-saad/self-driving-car-CompVision/README.md

 # self-driving-car-CompVision
-you can easily run our project in jupyter-notebook and we also state any packages to install to avoid any errors
+You can easily run our project in jupyter-notebook and we also state any packages to install to avoid any errors

 ## Table of Contents